lvrfrc87/git-acp-ansible/README.md

 # git-acp-ansible

-`git_acp` is an Ansible module for `git add`, `git commit`, `git push`, `git pull` and `git config` operations on local or remote (https/ssh) git repo.
+`git_acp` is an Ansible module for `git add`, `git commit`, `git push` and `git pull` operations on local or remote (https/ssh) git repo.
 The module will interact with the local shell execution environment, so certain commands such as setting a new git URL will edit the local `.git/config`.

 ### PyPi Install: